bassem-krayem/holbertonschool-web-development/README.md

 # holbertonschool-web-development

-a ripo for  the web full stack projects and tasks in holberton school
+A ripo where we put the project of holberton school and there tasks

+## HTML advanced:

+Here we will make a web site just with html elements to learn it, without any styling